kdm9/axe/README.md

 ###Dependencies:

+- cmake.
+This is installable via `sudo apt-get install cmake` on debian based systems, or `brew install cmake` using homebrew on OS X.
 - zlib version >= 1.2.5.
 On debian, use the pacakge `zlib1g-dev`.
 - kmlib, tinytest and libdatrie (bundled in source, if you used `git clone --recursive` or an installation tarball)